Crema Mexicana Recipe

 Looking to liven up your Mexican dishes?
 Look no further than my Homemade Crema Mexicana.
-Cool and just a touch tart to balance out those spicy flavors.
+Cool and just a touch tart to balance out those spicy flavors in Mexican recipes.

 You too can have this Homemade Crema Mexicana with just a handful of ingredients in your pantry.
 Perfect for tacos, burritos and Street Corn Salad!

 Think of Crema Mexican as the Mexican version of French crème fraiche or American sour cream.
 It is slightly thinner and a bit sweeter and often served along cotija or queso fresco cheeses.

 Some might call is Mexicana crema or just plain crema.

 Just like other types of cream, you can add a little bit of flavor by blending in some cumin, fresh cilantro, lime, lemon, or even chipotle peppers.

 Crema Mexicana can be found in many Latin supermarkets and some mainstream stores.
 That side, my store was fresh out so I needed to make my own.
 Don’t worry, it is super simple!